sonjaove/ML-hands-on/course_work/crown/docs.md

 ### Data Loaders

-- **Training DataLoader**: Created using all data points except one.
-- **Validation DataLoader**: Created using the single excluded data point.
+- follow the same procedure as shown above to access the dataloaders from the folders.

-By using these techniques, we ensure that our model's performance is evaluated in a comprehensive and unbiased manner.
+By using these techniques, our model's performance is evaluated in a comprehensive and unbiased manner, which could potentially give good results.